alebels/medianalytics/README.md

       python3 init_db.py
       ```

+## 📝 Important Notes

-> **Note:** Keep the containers running so scheduled jobs can execute at the times specified in `Back-data/main.py`.
+- Keep containers running for scheduled jobs to execute as specified in `Back-data/main.py`

-> **Note:** Also you can run the front localy without the container by setup it as an angular project v19.0.6
+- Frontend can also run locally as an Angular project (v19.0.6)
+- To add new sources, follow the example in `Back-data/media_test_scrap.py`